jodienorris030/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote highlights the importance of focusing on code clarity, correctness, and maintainability first.
 Before optimizing your code, ensure it works as intended.
 Only optimize when you have profiling data to support that a particular part of your code is indeed a performance bottleneck.
 This principle encourages developers to write simple, understandable code and avoid over-engineering solutions based on assumptions about performance.

+# 2024-03-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability."

+This quote emphasizes the importance of not overcomplicating code or prematurely trying to make it faster before understanding where performance bottlenecks truly lie.
+It's a timeless reminder for developers to prioritize good software design and architecture, which often leads to better long-term results than ad-hoc optimizations.